 There is a brightly decorated restaurant, a cosy saloon and a sun deck.
 All decks can be reached by a stair lift (max 100kg) as well as staircase.

 Stralsund to Berlin

 This is the reverse itinerary from Stralsund to Berlin and operates on alternate weeks.

 Dates & Prices

-Please click on a departure date for price options at a glance -SOLD OUT for 2019 departures
+Please click on a departure date for price options at a glance - 2020 departures

 - 7 nights accommodation: MS Princess with en-suite and air-conditioning

 - Board basis: Full board including breakfast, packed lunch for cyclists, coffee & tea in the afternoon and three course dinner

 - Services of an English speaking on-board guide with daily briefings of the bike tours